GusSand/hpc/README.md

 A quick reference to access NYU's High Performance Computing Prince Cluster.

-The official wiki is [here](https://wikis.nyu.edu/display/NYUHPC/Clusters+-+Prince), this is an unofficial document created as a quick-start guide for first-time users with a focus in Python.
+The official wiki is [here](https://wikis.nyu.edu/display/NYUHPC/Clusters+-+Prince), this is an unofficial document created as a quick-start guide for first-time users with a focus in Python and PyTorch.

 ## Get an account